Biden marks anniversary of 1972 car crash that killed wife

 Their deaths occurred just after Delaware voters elected Biden to the Senate in 1972 and the fatal car crash became a defining moment that has shaped his persona and career.

-His sons Beau and Hunter, ages 4 and 3 at the time, were seriously injured but survived the crash.
+His sons Beau and Hunter, just under 4 and 3 at the time, were seriously injured but survived the crash.
 His wife Neilia and 13-month-old daughter Naomi died after their car was broadsided while they were en route to pick up a Christmas tree.

 The tragedy haunted him at the start of his Senate career and has been a touchstone of his presidency, with Biden recently opening a speech in Minnesota by noting how two of that state’s former senators helped him cope.

-Biden later remarried, Jill, and added daughter Ashley to his family.
+Biden married Jill Jacobs in 1977 and they added daughter Ashley to the family.
 Both joined him at the church Saturday, as did Hunter and his family among others.
+Beau died of brain cancer in 2015.